 Every student who is interested in Electrical Engineering needs to look into University of Wyoming.
 Students who enjoy a more slow-paced life will appreciate University of Wyoming's location in the small town of Laramie, Wyoming.

 You may want to invest in an ACT preparation class before taking the exam because the typical ACT score is 24.The student body at University of Wyoming is very diverse and welcomes undergrads from across 41 U.S. states and 44 nations around the world.
-Where is University of Wyoming doing the best?
-Take a look at all the school's rankings.
+Learn more and find out just how University of Wyoming ranks in other categories.

 Utah State University is a wonderful option for students pursuing an Electrical Engineering degree.
 This school is one of the largest schools in Utah.

 Due to a minimal price and excellent educational programs, Utah State University is a good bargain, earning a position of #739 in the country.The most well liked online degree offered to undergraduates at this school is liberal arts.
-Check out every one of Utah State University's rankings to learn more about the college.
+If you're interested in knowing more, you will find every one of Utah State University's rankings here.

 University of Idaho is among your top options if you want to study Electrical Engineering.
 Grads of the ee program state that they receive average early career wages of ee and mid-career wages of $105,076.
 Moscow, Idaho is situated in a calm, serene, countryside area.

 This school's student loan default rate of 6.0% is significantly below the U.S. average of 7.0%.77.0% of first-year students come back for their 2nd year.
-For details, read the college scorecard.
+Ever wish schools were graded with a report card?
+Now they are.
+Visit University of Idaho's scorecard.

 It's difficult to beat Montana Tech of the University of Montana if you wish to study Electrical Engineering.
 Ee graduates from Montana Tech of the University of Montana receive an earnings boost of approximately 2.6% over the typical income of ee majors.
 This is a tremendous option for students who have a preference for the style of a compact college town.